duinomaker/HexoBlog/source/_posts/posts/secretary-problem.md

 <!-- more -->

-At the first sight of the problem, I thought that I could solve it using the methods learnt from the second chapter of *Concrete Mathematics*, and I did managed to.
+At the first sight of the problem, I thought that I could solve it using the methods learned from the second chapter of *Concrete Mathematics*, and I did managed to.
 In this post, I will generalize the problem above into the case of $N$ roses and $K$ worth of sample size, then show you how to derive the probability in a closed form, using combination and summation strategies.

 ---